Our practice tests contain four sections as per official ACT pattern: English, math, science, and reading.

 The ACT also includes an optional essay.
 The ACT takes three and a half hours with the essay section or three hours without the essay section.
 It has a total of 215 questions.
-Many test-takers feel the alloted time isn’t enough, but this really depends on the level of your knowledge and skills, plus your familiarity with the test structure and rules.
+Many test-takers feel the allocated time isn’t enough, but this depends on the level of your knowledge and skills, plus your familiarity with the test structure and rules.
 Again, this is where practice tests can help you.

 |Test||Number Of Questions||Time||Description|